 (g) If the State does not proceed with the action and the qui tam plaintiff conducts the action, the court may award to the defendant its reasonable attorneys' fees and expenses if the defendant prevails in the action and the court finds that the claim of the qui tam plaintiff was clearly frivolous, clearly vexatious, or brought primarily for purposes of harassment.
+(2009-554, s.
+1; 2018-41, s.
+4.)

-"§ 1-611.
+§ 1-611.
 Certain actions barred.